DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_getsubtaskduration.md - calculates the combined duration of tasks nested in a project or another task.
 - api/gantt_gettask.md - returns the task object
 - api/gantt_gettaskby.md - finds a task by the specified criteria
-- api/gantt_gettaskbyindex.md - returns a task by its index
+- api/gantt_gettaskbyindex.md - returns a task by its global task index
 - api/gantt_gettaskbytime.md - returns a collection of tasks which occur during the specified period
 - api/gantt_gettaskbywbscode.md - returns a task by its WBS code
 - api/gantt_gettaskcalendar.md - gets a calendar assigned to the specified task (a task level calendar)